Vallasc/camera_plugin/README.md

 ## Features:

-* Fix camera orientation
-* Enable flash during capture
 * Display live camera preview in a widget.
 * Snapshots can be captured and saved to a file.
 * Record video.
 * Add access to the image stream from Dart.

+Only Android
+* Fix camera orientation
+* Enable flash during capture

 ## Installation